-- 657-34.12(17A) Summary reports.
-The board shall semiannually prepare a summary report identifying the rules for which a waiver has been granted or denied, the number of times a waiver was granted or denied for each rule, and a citation to the statutory provisions implemented by these rules.
-The report shall include a general summary of the reasons justifying the board's actions on waiver requests and, if practicable, shall detail the extent to which the granting of a waiver has affected the general applicability of the rule itself.
-Copies of this report shall be available for public inspection and shall be provided semiannually to the administrative rules coordinator and the administrative rules review committee. - 657-34.13(17A) Cancellation of a waiver.
+- 657-34.12(17A) Submission of waiver information.
+Within 60 days of granting or denying a waiver, the board shall make a submission on the Internet site established pursuant to Iowa Code section 17A.9A for the submission of waiver information.
+The submission shall identify the rules for which a waiver has been granted or denied, the number of times a waiver was granted or denied for each rule, and a citation to the statutory provisions implemented by these rules.
+The submission shall include a general summary of the reasons justifying the board's actions on waiver requests.
+If practicable, the submission shall detail the extent to which the granting of a waiver has established a precedent for additional waivers and the extent to which the granting of a waiver has affected the general applicability of the rule itself.
+[ARC 5348C, IAB 12/30/20, effective 2/3/21] - 657-34.13(17A) Cancellation of a waiver.
 A waiver issued by the board pursuant to this chapter may be withdrawn, canceled, or modified if, after appropriate notice and hearing, the board issues an order finding any of the following: - 1.
 That the petitioner or the person who was the subject of the waiver order withheld or misrepresented material facts relevant to the propriety or desirability of the waiver; or - 2.
 That the alternative means for ensuring adequate protection of the public health, safety and welfare after issuance of the waiver order have been demonstrated to be insufficient; or - 3.
 That the subject of the waiver order has failed to comply with all conditions contained in the order. - 657-34.14(17A,124,126,147,155A,205,272C) Violations.
 Violation of a condition in a waiver order shall be treated as a violation of the particular rule for which the waiver was granted.
 As a result, the recipient of a waiver under this chapter who violates a condition of the waiver may be subject to the same remedies or penalties as a person who violates the rule at issue. - 657-34.15(17A,124,126,147,155A,205,272C) Defense.
 After the board issues an order granting a waiver, the order is a defense for the person to whom the order pertains, within the terms and the specific facts indicated therein, in any proceeding in which the rule in question is sought to be invoked. - 657-34.16(17A) Judicial review.
 Judicial review of a board's decision to grant or deny a waiver petition may be taken in accordance with Iowa Code chapter 17A.